 - You will be able to avoid the easily corrected errors that can make you look ill-prepared.

-- You will understand the best practices for writing the most common business documents.
+- You will understand the best practices for producing the most common business writing.

 How It Works

 This is a self-study course.
 You work through your lessons on your own, without the aid of an instructor.